ezhov-evgeny/webdav-client-python-3/README.md

 Release Notes
 -------------
+**Version 0.14 – TBD**
+ * Fixed an issue with checking resources on Yandex WebDAV server

 **Version 0.13 – 27.11.2019**
  * Main version of Python is updated up to 3.7
  * Switch to use python sessions rather than requests by https://github.com/delrey1